Why so many memoirs of dysfunctional childhood?

 Easy for the reader to jump into the protagonist’s shoes

-Any vulnerability and danger, puts us on the edge of our seats.
+Vulnerability and danger, puts us to the edge of our seats.
 Children are vulnerable, so a story about a dysfunctional childhood has a natural hook that pulls readers in.
 We want the child to be safe, and feel concerned at their crazy parents and excess freedom.

 Watch in voyeuristic horror

-The quirkiness of a dysfunctional childhood is simply more entertaining and surprising than a normal one.
+The quirkiness of a dysfunctional childhood provides more entertaining and surprising than a normal one.
 These surprises and shocks keep us reading.

 They offer hope